datagrok-ai/public/help/develop/how-to/build-an-app.md

 ### Authentication

-Out-of-the-box, Datagrok offers authentication with login-passowrd, OAuth (Google, Facebook, Github), SSO (single sign-on) and Active Directory.
+Out-of-the-box, Datagrok offers authentication with login-password, OAuth (Google, Facebook, Github), SSO (single sign-on) and Active Directory.
 Enterprise customers might prefer to use a custom SSO (single sign-on) scheme.
 We can accommodate these needs by developing a customer-specific integration.